frequently asked questions

 What cabin type should I register for?

-There are three types of cabins you can choose from: all female, all gender, and all male.
-Please only register for the cabin type you and your camper are comfortable with your camper being placed in.
-If your cabin preference is not available, please DO NOT REGISTER for a spot in a cabin you or your camper would not be comfortable being placed in, and instead join the waitlist for your preferred cabin type.
+There are three types of cabins you can choose from: all-gender, all-female, and all-male.
+Please select the cabin type you and your camper are comfortable with.
+If your preferred cabin type is not available, please join the waitlist.

 Why did unit names change?

-Namanu has worked hard at renaming cabins, buildings and programs that were identified in a cultural appropriation audit.
+Namanu has renamed cabins, buildings, and programs that were identified in a cultural appropriation audit.
 The two remaining units of Pioneer (colonizing language) and Kiwanis (fraternal organization) have now been renamed to fit the new names of the cabins in those units and to be in alignment of using our buildings as a way to connect and educate all those that come to Namanu.
 Our 7th grade unit, previously known as Kiwanis, will now be Wildwood and our 8th & 9th grade unit, previously known as Pioneer, will now be Riverbend.

 What happens if my camper loses something at camp?

-Any camper items that remain in our lost and found at the end of a session will be cleaned, sorted and delivered to our downtown office within 1 week of the session ending.
-To follow up on a lost and found item contact the registrar by email at [email protected].
-Please include “LOST & FOUND” and the session that your camper attended in the subject line.
+Any camper items that remain in our lost and found at the end of a session will be delivered to our downtown office within 1 week of the session ending.
+To follow up on a lost and found item, please email our registrar team, [email protected], with "Lost & Found" and the session that your camper attended in the subject line.
 Any remaining items not retrieved 2 weeks after the session ends will be donated.

 What happens if my camper gets sick while they are at camp?

-We have an on-site health care team to support the well-being of every staff and camper.
+We have an on-site healthcare team to support the well-being of every staff member and camper.
 For any serious or persistent health concerns, or those requiring outside medical treatment, families will be notified by phone as soon as possible.
-In the event a camper displays Covid-19 symptoms, we will house them in an individual sleeping space in our health center and contact their guardian to discuss options.

 My camper has a disability/specific needs.
 What accommodations are you able to make?